juanjoarranz/On-send-Check-External-Addresses/README.md

 # On-send-Check-External-Addresses Outlook Add-in
-This Outlook Add-in objecitve is to notify users before sending emails to recipients outside of the organization.
+This Outlook Add-in notifies users before sending emails to recipients outside of the organization.

 When the user clicks on the "Send" button, a modal dialog is displayed if there is any external recipient.
 The user may choose the send it anyway or remove the external addresses before the sending.